 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 This job description is not intended to be an exhaustive list of all duties, responsibilities, or qualifications associated with the job.
 May perform other duties as assigned.
 Regular attendance is an essential function.
 The requirements listed must be representative of the knowledge, skills, minimum education, training, licensure, experience, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Ability to work independently and be self-motivated.
+- Ability to work with challenging participants and de-escalate difficult situations.

 WORK ENVIRONMENT: Office environment.
 Moderate Noise.

 - Flexible schedule necessary for daytime, evening and/or weekend classes as participant needs determine

 - Annual salary range: $38,000 – $42,000